Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Results

 A double excitation where two indices are identical effectively boils down to a controlled single excitation

-where $n_j \coloneqq a_j^\dagger a_j$ is the particle number operator.
+where $n_j \coloneqq a_j^\dagger a_j$ is the particle number operator, which makes $j$ act as a control mode.
 While these types of excitations are typically neglected in UCCSD theory, they arise in generalized UCC theory, such as UCCGSD \cite{lee2018generalized}.
-These terms further appear in the simulation of electronic structure Hamiltonians, which we will exploit later in Sec.~\ref{subsec:HamiltonianSimulation}.
+These terms further appear in the simulation of electronic structure Hamiltonians, which we will exploit later (cf.~\hyperref[subsec:HamiltonianSimulation]{results}).
 In addition, normal- and controlled single excitations are universal for particle-number preserving operations \cite{Arrazola2022universalquantum}.
+The controlled-singles circuits arise naturally from the regular singles circuits in Fig.~\ref{fig:SingleExcitation} by replacing the $R_z(\theta)$ gates by controlled rotations.
+We leave the technical details to the \hyperref[subsec:ControlledExcitation]{methods} section.